verymeticulous/wikAPEdia/README.md

-# I like the stonk
-## A central place for apes to learn about stonks.
+# A central place for apes to learn about stonks.
 This is not financial advice.

 ## Doing Your Part, Tools & Resources Section
 **Author: u/thr0wthis4ccount4way/**